Shrinking dynamic on multidimensional tropical series

 \section{Mild singularities}

 Recall that for a tropical hypersurface $C(f)$ the connected components (we already called them faces) of $\RR^n\setminus C(f)$ correspond to monomials in $f$ (this monomial is the minimal one on that connected component).
-Then, in general, faces of maximal dimension (i.e. $n-1$) in $C(f)$ correspond to pairs of monomials of $f$, which are equal along this face.
+Then, in general, faces of maximal dimension (i.e. $n-1$) in $C(f)$ correspond to pairs of monomials of $f$, which attain the minimum along this face.
 Faces of $C(f)$ of dimension $n-2$ correspond to triples of monomials equal along such a face, etc. The general statement is as follows.
-Let us pick a tropical series
+Let us pick a tropical polynomial

 Consider the extended Newton polytope $\tilde N(f)$, i.e. the convex hull of the set